 - Christopher Hussey, The Work of Sir Robert Stodart Lorimer

 The Clows carved the angel and pelican of the cot, designed by Robert for his first son Christopher, a simpler version of the cot made for his friend William Burrell.
 His sister Alice also commissioned several pieces, including a settle similar to the one designed for Robert MacKenzie and his wife Jessie at Earlshall.
 Both the body of the cot and settle are believed to have been made by Whytock & Reid.
 As with the Clow brothers, Robert trusted the skills and creativity of the Whytock & Reid craftsmen.
 The furniture developed through discussion rather than intimidating detailed sketches, leading to problems of attribution.
 Sketches were often given on the back of envelopes.

-The furniture embodies the words of William Morris, quoted by Robert: “use the most beautiful wood you can get hold of and use it in such a way as to show its utmost beauty of grain and texture.”
-The oak, coromandel, ivory, boxwood, partridge wood and holly of the Earlshall settle was crafted together to form the swans, deer and little robin, which Alistair Drennan reflected may refer to its designer, the young Robert called Robin by his family.
+Robert's furniture embodies the words of William Morris, quoted in his speech: “use the most beautiful wood you can get hold of and use it in such a way as to show its utmost beauty of grain and texture.”
+The oak, coromandel, ivory, boxwood, partridge wood and holly of the Earlshall settle was crafted together to form the swans, deer and little robin.
+Furniture expert Alistair Drennan reflected that the robin may refer to its designer; the young Robert was called Robin by his family.